Skip to content

 Rules and categories

-The rules and categories described here belong to the latest v1 release.
-If you're still using v1beta1 and haven't migrated yet, refer to the previous reference.
+The rules and categories described here belong to the v1 and v2 configurations.
+If you're still using v1beta1 configuration files and haven't migrated yet, refer to the previous reference.

 The Buf CLI applies individual lint rules across your Protobuf schema, reporting any violations as errors.
 This page describes the available categories and the individual rules within each category.
+You can also use custom rules and categories defined in Buf plugins, either alongside or in place of Buf's.
 See the overview for usage and the buf.yaml reference for configuration options.

 Categories

-It also provides two categories outside of the strictness hierarchy that enforce additional useful constraints:
+They also provide two categories outside of the strictness hierarchy that enforce additional useful constraints:

 MINIMAL